PreciselyData/dis-api-standards/GraphQL.md

 ## Data Types Definitions

-Types in GraphQL should:
+Types in GraphQL must:

 - Be human readable
-- Should contain names in PascalCase (like `User` vs `user`, `UserProfile` vs `userProfile`, etc.)
+- Not contain abbreviations
-- Should not contain abbreviations
+- Not contain underscores
-- Should not contain underscores
+- Contain names in PascalCase (like `User` vs `user`, `UserProfile` vs `userProfile`, etc.)

 Acceptable example: